 The Bhagavad Gita is the supreme scripture of India, for it is the essence of all the basic texts that came before it.
 Further, it supplies a psychological side to spiritual practice that can be found in no other authoritative text.
 If someone desires, he can confine his study to the Gita alone and yet know everything that is in those texts.
-Although it contains some references to elements distinctly Indian, it is the only universal scripture, its teachings being relevant to the entire human race.
+Although it contains some references to elements distinctly Indian, it is the only universal scripture, its teachings (including those about caste) being relevant to the entire human race.

 Having said that, we must realize that although the Gita takes the form of a conversation between Krishna and Arjuna on the eve of the Great Indian War, it is not a historical document in the literal sense.
 Rather, Vyasa chose this critical juncture in Indian history as the setting for a complete exposition of spiritual life–itself a battle of sorts.
-It cannot reasonably be thought that Krishna and Arjuna sat in a chariot in the midst of a battlefield discussing all the topics presented in the Gita–and in metrical stanzas of four lines containing eight syllables each (and sometimes eleven syllables when Vyasa needed the extra length to get in all his ideas).
+It cannot reasonably be thought that Krishna and Arjuna sat in a chariot in the midst of a battlefield discussing all the topics presented in the Gita, and in metrical stanzas of four lines containing eight syllables each (sometimes eleven syllables when Vyasa needed the extra length to get in all his ideas).
 Rather, the Gita is Vyasa’s presentation of the Eternal Dharma, though there is no reason to doubt that the wisdom of Krishna is embodied in it, or that much of it–at least in general–was spoken to Arjuna at Kurukshetra.

 In general, then, Krishna is the voice of Vyasa, but within the Gita he is at times the voice of both the Atman and the Paramatman.
 So when we ponder the meaning of his words we should consider how they might be understood in this dual manner.
-For example, when Krishna tells us to fix our minds on him and worship him single-heartedly and steadfastly, he is not telling us to worship a God that is outside, but That Which is the inmost dweller of the heart.
-He also means that the focus of our attention must be on our individual being as well as on the Infinite.
+For example, when Krishna tells us to fix our minds on him and worship him single-heartedly and steadfastly, he is not telling us to worship a God that is outside, but that which is the inmost dweller of the heart.
+He also means that the focus of our attention must be on our individual being as well as on the infinite.
 For they are one in essence.